nodesman/couchbase-mobile-portal/md-docs/_20/couchbase-lite/index.md

     ];
 ```

+The list of available expressions can be found on the API reference of the [CBLQueryExpression](http://docs.couchbase.com/mobile/2.0/couchbase-lite-objc/db003/Classes/CBLQueryExpression.html) class.

 There are several parts to specifying a query:

 1. What document criteria to match (corresponding to the “`WHERE …`” clause in N1QL or SQL)